AWS-Certified-CodeFactory/aws-machine-learning-specialty/README.md

 ## ML Lifecylce
 ![](images/ml_lifecyle.png)
 ![](images/ml_workflow.png)
+- Addressing Overfitting(high variance) /Underfitting (high bias)
+  - Regularization - minimize overfitting, add cost to to the parameter L1 (absolute value of the sum), L2 (square value of the parameters)
+  - Feature extraction - create new features from existing features
-- Debugging, Tuning
+- Tuning
-  - Regularization - minimize overfitting
   - Hyperparameter Tuning - depends on model architecture, set by the engineer, not part of the estimation